danielcornock/danielcornock.co.uk/_posts/2020-06-01-bootstrap-typescript-2-linting.md

 ---
-title: 'Bootstrapping a TypeScript server: Configuring our linter'
+title: 'Bootstrapping a TypeScript project: Configuring our linter'
 description: >-
   How to set up a clean express server with linting, testing and a build pipeline using TravisCI.
 image: 'article-icons/eslint.png'